top of page

 What is the impact for our students with disabilities?

-The National Longitudinal Transition Study-2 (most recently published in 2016) looked at postsecondary outcomes for students nationally and found that students with high incidence disabilities who received assistive technology performed significantly better than those who did not receive assistive technology.
+The National Longitudinal Transition Study-2 looked at postsecondary outcomes for students nationally and found that students with high incidence disabilities who received assistive technology performed significantly better than those who did not receive assistive technology.

-Students who received AT graduated at a rate of 99.8% compared to 79.6% for students who did not receive AT.
+Students who received AT graduated at a rate of 99.8% compared to 79.6% for students who did not receive assistive technology.

 Students who received AT enrolled in postsecondary education programs at a rate of 80.9% compared to 40.1% for students who did not receive AT.